-You can create a menu that categorizes databases in SPIRS clients.
-You can also define the order of database groups within a category, and the chronological order of databases within a database group.
+You can create menus for all users, groups of users or individual users that categorize databases in SPIRS clients.
+You can also define the order of database groups within a category, create expandable headings for each category, and the chronological order of databases within a database group.

-You can create this menu using WebAdmin, or by editing the configuration file in a text editor.
+You can create these menus using WebAdmin, or by editing the configuration file in a text editor.